SoftwareAG/webmethods-helm-charts/apigateway/helm/README.md

 kubectl create secret docker-registry regcred --docker-server=<your-registry-server> --docker-username=<your-name> --docker-password=<your-pwd> --docker-email=<your-email>
 ```

+## Administrator password

+The initial password for the Administrator user can be found in the _{release_name}-apigateway-admin-password_ secret.

 ## Access to the API Gateway cluster

 By default, this chart establishes an Ingress to provide access to the API Gateway UI and runtime ports from outside the Kubernetes cluster.